 Though the above options are tried and true closings that will always be appropriate, you may want to use a less generic closing that reveals more about your reasons for sending the card and your relationship with the recipient, especially if you are close.
 Personalizing your closing is a great way to make your card stand out and show you really care.

 You could also write a closing that reflects your specific reason for sending the card.
-“All the best for your birthday and the year ahead” is a great choice for a birthday card.
+“All the best for your birthday and the year ahead” is a great choice for an employee birthday card.
 A closing like “Sending you all my support and hopes for a speedy recovery” can convey caring when you’re sending a card to someone who is ill.

 If you have upcoming plans to get together with your recipient, you may want to write, “Looking forward to seeing you.”
 If you are writing to someone you haven’t seen for a while and have no plans to see in the foreseeable future, you could write “Hope to catch up with you soon.”

 If you have a playful or very close relationship with your recipient, something like “Sending you hugs and kisses” or “Love you bunches” may be appropriate.
 You could also use a signoff that reflects your relationship to the recipient, such as “Neighborly yours” when sending a card to a member of your community or “Your favorite child” when sending a cheeky card to a parent.

 P.S., which stands for postscript, is an addendum or afterthought to correspondence that comes after the official closing.
 It hearkens back to the days of handwritten or typed letters when people couldn’t just edit their work to include a just-remembered thought.
 Occasionally, people write a “P.P.S.” (post-postscript) when they have yet another afterthought, though that is very informal.